Computer Science Employment

 These positions will have renewable three-year contracts.
 University policies ensure that these positions benefit from opportunities for professional development, and there is a well-defined promotion path for these positions.
 General Faculty receive departmental support for their teaching and scholarship activities.

-Apply online at https://uva.wd1.myworkdayjobs.com/en-US/UVAJobs/job/Charlottesville-VA/Open-Rank-AGF-in-Computer-Science_R0036384 and attach the following required documents to your application:
+Apply online and learn more details at https://uva.wd1.myworkdayjobs.com/en-US/UVAJobs/job/Open-Rank-AGF-Faculty-in-Computer-Science_R0037815 and attach the following required documents to your application:

 - A cover letter